airbnb/javascript/README.md

     var superPower = new SuperPower();
     ```

-  - Use one `var` declaration for multiple variables and declare each variable on a newline.
+  - Use multiple `var` declarations for multiple variables and declare each variable on a newline.
+Justification: http://benalman.com/news/2012/05/multiple-var-statements-javascript

     ```javascript
     // bad
+    var items = getItems(),
+        goSportsTeam = true,
+        dragonball = 'z';

+    // good
     var items = getItems();
     var goSportsTeam = true;
     var dragonball = 'z';

-    // good
-    var items = getItems(),
-        goSportsTeam = true,
-        dragonball = 'z';
     ```

   - Declare unassigned variables last.
 This is helpful when later on you might need to assign a variable depending on one of the previous assigned variables.
+Multiple unassigned
+  variables can be declared in a *single-line* var declaration.

     ```javascript
-    // bad
-    var i, len, dragonball,
-        items = getItems(),
-        goSportsTeam = true;

-    // bad
-    var i, items = getItems(),
-        dragonball,
-        goSportsTeam = true,
-        len;

     // good
-    var items = getItems(),
+    var items = getItems();
-        goSportsTeam = true,
+    var goSportsTeam = true;
-        dragonball,
-        i, length;
+    var i, j, length;
     ```

   - Assign variables at the top of their scope.
 This helps avoid issues with variable declaration and assignment hoisting related issues.